Jordan Tax Calculator (2026)

 Is there a national contribution tax in Jordan?

-Yes, Jordan has a 1% national contribution tax that applies only to taxable income exceeding JOD 200,000.
-This is a surcharge on top of your regular income tax and is calculated after your personal exemptions and social security contributions are applied.
+Yes, there is a 1% national contribution tax that applies to taxable income exceeding JOD 200,000.
+This surcharge is calculated on top of your regular income tax, so higher earners should factor this into their tax planning.

-How is my take-home pay calculated in Jordan?
+How is take-home pay calculated in Jordan?

 Other tax calculators